sybrew/the-seo-framework/readme.txt

 = 2.5.2 - Data Feed Influx =

 **Summarized:**

-/
-* This is the biggest update so far, with many functions rewritten (once more) to remove redundant calls and replace them with cached functions.
+* This is the biggest update so far, with over a hundred noticable changes and with many functions added to remove repeated calls and replace them with memory stored functions.
 * This update of The SEO Framework brings you Feed excerpt generation as well as options to add backlinks in the feed.
+You can now also add your pinterest verification code.
-* Also, a lot of WordPress behaviour and plugin detection has been reworked, improved and been put to great use within the option pages to elliminate confusion.
+* Also, a lot of WordPress behavior and plugin detection has been reworked, improved and has been put to great use within the option pages to elliminate confusion by removing options if they have no effect.
 * And last but not least, due to popular demand an extra option has been added to change the Title generation, although it decouples all your pages within your website.
-* Oh, and many minor improvements and bug fixes have also been put into effect, including a more important WooCommerce fix.
+* Oh, and many minor improvements and bug fixes have also been put into effect, including a more important WooCommerce shop page fix and 20% overall performance improvement.

 **SEO Tip of the Update:**
-/

 * If you are writing blog posts, take a look at the rising trends at Google Trends before it's all over the internet.
-* Write about any of the trends once in a while, and if the trend kicks off your website might just be exposed to many people.
+* Write about any of the mtrends once in a while, and if the trend kicks off your website might just be exposed to many people.

 **For everyone:**
-/

 * Added: Pinterest Analytics verification field.
 * Added: Feed option in the new Feed Settings metabox tab to convert the feed content into to an excerpt (400 characters) to counter scrapers and to prevent duplicated content issues.
 Default enabled on new installations.
 * Added: Feed option to add a non-followed backlink to the feed content to counter scrapers and bad links.
 Default enabled on new installations.
 * Added: The custom excerpt field (if available) is now taken into account before generating one from the content.
 * Added: Title additions options, which allows you to remove the blogname from all pages (except the home page, which has its own option already).
-This option is only available to themes which supports title-tag.
-Default disabled and recommended not to be used.
+This option is only available to themes which are doing it right.
+Default disabled and recommended not to be used, not even if the SEO data transfer went otherwise than expected.
 * Added: The custom inpost titles now also listen to the new Title addition options.
 * Added: The dynamic title additions placeholder has also been put into effect when the Title Additions Location has been set in reverse order.
 This effectively also eliminates confusion.
 * Added: Dynamic title additions left/right options based on being enabled or disabled.
 * Added: PHP 5.2 compatibility, which is actually very much outdated.
 PHP 5.2 will henceforth be (syntax-wise) supported until at least March 2016.
-Stay updated!
+Please [stay](http://php.net/eol.php) [updated](http://php.net/supported-versions.php)!
 * Added: Subtle sitemap plugin detection notification on SEO Settings Page.
 If a sitemap plugin is detected, the option will be removed from view and will be replaced with the notification.
 * Added: The sitemap detection will also remove the Sitemap ping and timestamp submenus and their options.
 * Added: Robots.txt file detection.
-If a robots.txt file is detected in the website's root folder the options to change them will be removed.
+If a robots.txt file is detected in the website's root folder the options to change it will be removed.
+* Added: sitemap.xml file detection.
+If a sitemap.xml file is detected in the website's root folder the options to output it will be removed.
 * Added: Subtle OG plugin detection notification on SEO Settings Page.
 * Added: The generation comments within the Sitemap output are now translatable.
 * Added: The plugin usage comments within the HTML output are now translatable.